 As a natural result of practicing meditation for the past several years (which I began purely for the deep rest), my overactive fight or flight response calmed greatly.
 Sometimes things happen to trigger it again.
+So I have developed six practices for calming my overactive nervous system.

 Recently, I was driving to my parent’s house when someone crashed into us from behind.
 The impact was so hard the tow bar bent up in half.
 I immediately rushed to my three month old baby to calm him.
 Once I’d placed him back in his seat to discuss details with the drivers behind me and surveyed the damage I began shaking and my heartrate went on overdrive.